David Merkow: U.S. career

 In June 2004, at the age of 18, he was a semifinalist at the Wisconsin State Golf Association Match Play Championship.

 In June 2005, he and former high school teammate Charlie Delsman won the Wisconsin State Golf Association Best-Ball title.
 In the 2005 Wisconsin State Golf Association Match Play Championship's last match, he lost 3 and 1.

 In July 2006, he tied for fourth with a 289 at the Wisconsin 105th State Amateur Championship.

-Merkow also played in the United States Golf Association U.S. Amateurs.
+Merkow also played in the U.S. Amateur.
 In 2006 he played at the 7473 yd Hazeltine National Golf Club course in Minnesota, with his 71 being the second-lowest score in the 312-player field after the first day of stroke play.
 He was a quarter-finalist.
 He beat Malaysian golfer Ben Leong 5–3 in the first round.
 But he lost in the second round of match play to stroke-play medalist Billy Horschel, 3 and 1.

 Merkow won the August 2007 U.S. Amateur qualifier at Hartland's Chenequa Country Club with scores of 66 and 64, for a 12-under 130.
 Later than month he played at the 107th U.S. Amateur at The Olympic Club in San Francisco, where he shot two back-to-back under-2 rounds of 69 to make the round of 64, and was one of just four golfers to put up sub-par numbers in stroke play, but was eliminated in the first round of match play.
 Because stroke play totals don't affect match play results, Merkow had observed: "There are two tournaments this week.
 Anybody who's in the top 64 can win.
 It starts over tomorrow."
 In 2007 he lost to Brendan Gielow 3–2.
 Making the match play both years, Merkow finished 21st and 2nd in the stroke play portion of the event.

 CBS College Sports reported in May 2007 that in a qualifier at North Shore Country Club in Mequon, Wisconsin, Merkow shot a 2-under 70.
 That score was good enough for a tie for medalist honors, and afforded him a spot in the sectional qualifying round for the U.S. Open.
 He said: "My goal is to miss my graduation.
 It's June 15, which would be the Friday of the U.S. Open."
 In June 2007, however, he failed to qualify in the sectional qualifying at Scioto Country Club.

 He has full status on the Hooters Tour, after winning the 2008 NGA Hooters Tour Ranking School by 4 shots.
 He has also played on the Gateway Tour.

 In May 2010, Merkow advanced to the U.S. Open sectionals with a 69 at a local qualifying round at Illini Country Club.

-In July 2015 he married Jordan Scher.
+In July 2015 he married physician Jordan Scher.